Exploring Contextual Representation and Multi-Modality for End-to-End Autonomous Driving: Introduction

-The rest of the paper is organized as follows: Section $2$ explains the literature review.
-Section $3$ presents the proposed method framework and Section $4$ corresponds to experimentation and results.
-Finally, Section $5$ concludes the paper with possible directions of future work.
+The rest of the paper is organized as follows: Section \ref{Related} covers the literature review.
+Section \ref{Method} presents the proposed framework and Section \ref{Experiments} presents experimentation, analysis and results.
+Finally, Section \ref{Conclusion} concludes the paper with possible directions of future work.